kubernetes-sigs/kueue/cmd/experimental/kjobctl/docs/run_slurm.md

 ## Slurm Mode in Kjob

-This mode is specifically designed to support Slurm, a highly scalable cluster management and job scheduling system.
-Although Kjob does not directly incorporate Slurm's components, it simulates Slurm behavior to facilitate a smooth transition for users.
+This mode is specifically designed to offer a compatibility mode for [Slurm](https://slurm.schedmd.com/) jobs.
+Kjob does not directly incorporate Slurm's components.

+Instead, it simulates Slurm behavior to facilitate a smooth transition for users.

 By translating Slurm concepts such as nodes into Kubernetes-compatible terms like pods, Kjob ensures that users familiar with Slurm will find the Kjob environment intuitive and easy to use.

 The addition of the Slurm mode to the ApplicationProfile in Kjob aims to replicate the experience of using the sbatch command in Slurm as closely as possible, thereby enhancing user satisfaction and efficiency in managing cluster jobs within a Kubernetes context.

 ### Supported Options